 - Liturgies, any public prayer of the Church, are sacred and require reverence for God and others.
 Part of this reverence for God and others is found in appropriate dress.
-Therefore, the following additional guidelines regarding "church" attire apply: - Everyone will be expected to remove any hats, bandanas, gum, etc. during any liturgy or prayer time in the chapel - While more formal clothes are not required for Mass, nicer clothes for Masses is desirable - o It is important to follow the particular local customs and protocols, especially during international travel https://rcabrisk.org//UseofPersonalVehicles_fill.pdf
+Therefore, the following additional guidelines regarding "church" attire apply: - Everyone will be expected to remove any hats, bandanas, gum, etc. during any liturgy or prayer time in the chapel - While more formal clothes are not required for Mass, nicer clothes for Masses is desirable - It is important to follow the particular local customs and protocols, especially during international travel

-Appendix E:Use of Personal Vehicles for Activities
+Appendix E: Use of Personal Vehicles for Activities

-Use the following pages to copy the form as needed, or download a PDF of the form by clicking here:
+Use the following pages to copy the form as needed, or download a PDF of the form by going to the FORMS page on the risk management website: